metamn/react/content/blog/on-design-systems-3/index.md

 By using technologies like HTML, CSS, and Javascript &mdash; it manages to display interactive information across different devices and operating systems.

-Developing consistent UIs in web context, thus, translates into implementing a design system with HTML, CSS, and Javascript &mdash; and run it in the browser.
+Developing consistent UIs in web context, thus, translates into implementing a design system with HTML, CSS, and Javascript &mdash; and running it in the browser.

 ## The historical context